August LSAT: What You Need to Know

 Upcoming LSAT Test Dates

-After August, you will have two more chances to take the LSAT this year:
+After August, you will have three more chances to take the LSAT this year:

 Takeaway